isamu-isozaki/teamai_test/positioning-faq/index.html.md

     - Perforce customers can pay via a perpetual license fee up-front with an annual Support and Maintenance fee or they can purchase via an annual subscription fee.
     - GitLab’s new LFS feature addresses the need to provide storage for large binary files, which is a need of many Perforce clients leveraging Git.
 This is a must-have feature for companies in the video, hardware, and gaming space.
     - GitLab has partnered with Perforce as a reseller.
-    - GitLab channel managers should be proactive in identifying companies that are using Perforce Helix and work with Perforce account executives in developing a plan to move them to using GitSwarm EE (or at a minimum GitSwarm CE).
+    - GitLab channel managers should be proactive in identifying companies that are using Perforce Helix and work with Perforce account executives in developing a plan to move them to using GitSwarm EE (or at a minimum GitSwarm CE/index.html.md).
     - Many long-term Perforce customers are in the process of evaluating Git solutions for certain user segments within their organizations and this is good time to support Perforce in proactively building a relationship during the early evaluation stages.

 ### We’re already using GitLab CE for free.
 Why should we upgrade?